Pregnancy and MS Choices booklet

 It may be a good idea to contact friends and family before the baby arrives to discuss how they can help, should you need it.
 Finding out who your health visitor is and what your local support options are can be reassuring.
 Your midwife and MS team should discuss support plans with you in advance of the birth.
 Whatever you can do to prepare for potential additional support can make life easier should you require it.

-If you do not have family or friends close by there are organisations which can provide practical support such as Home-Start, a local community network of volunteers who are trained in offering expert support to new families who need it due to physical health problems, post-natal depression, and many other reasons.
+If you do not have family or friends close by there are organisations which can provide practical support such as Home-Start, a local community network of volunteers who are trained in offering expert support to new families who need it due to physical health problems, post natal depression, and many other reasons.
 They provide compassionate help and support, without judgement.
-You can find your local Home-Start support by searching via postcode on their website www.home-start.org.uk.

 Another option may be to find a doula for support.
-Doulas can provide support throughout pregnancy, birth and the postpartum period.
-They can provide information and advocacy and offer practical and emotional support to the whole family.
-They do not carry out a set of specific tasks, they will do whatever is needed, within reason.
-For example, they may help around the house, help with older siblings, or look after the baby whilst mum (and partner) sleeps.
-They can prepare meals, walk the dog, and even stay overnight to help new parents get more sleep.
+Doulas can assist you throughout pregnancy, birth and the postpartum period.
+They can provide information and advocacy, plus offer practical and emotional support to the whole family.
+They do not carry out a set of specific tasks and will do whatever is needed, within reason.
+For example, they may offer support around the house, help with older siblings, or look after the baby whilst mum and partner get a well-earned rest.

-Postpartum doulas can work with families in the first few months following birth.
-They may only be required for a few weeks, but this can be much longer depending on the needs of the family.
+Postpartum doulas can work with families during the first few months following birth.
+They may only be required for a few weeks but this can be much longer depending on the needs of

-Doulas are a chargeable service, however, Doula UK offers the Doula Access Fund for those who may be ‘experiencing financial hardship’.
-They have an eligibility criteria which includes those with a disability.
+Doulas are a chargeable service, however, Doula UK offers the Doula Access Fund for those who may be experiencing disadvantage and financial hardship.
+They have an eligibility criterion which takes into account disability.
 A referral to the access fund can be made by a health professional or social worker.
-You can find a doula, by searching via postcode on their website. www.doula.org.uk

 Your health visiting team will be able to let you know of other support available.
 Many areas will have a family wellbeing service or something similarly titled.